-ELRP will utilize both day ahead (DA) and day of (DO) event triggers.
+ELRP will utilize a day ahead (DA) event trigger.

 The ELRP DA trigger for both Group A and Group B resources is tied to a DA Alert, per the Alert, Warning, Emergency (AWE) process defined by the CAISO Operating Procedure 4420, declaration by CAISO.
 An ELRP event cannot be triggered by an IOU for a localized transmission or distribution emergency.